-When deciding which songs to include in my album, at some point I noticed that the songs were almost entirely about me — my personal, individual bubble with God.
+When deciding which songs to include in this album, at some point I noticed that the songs were almost entirely about me — my personal, individual bubble with God.
 That didn’t seem right.
 The 2 great commandments are Love God and Love my neighbor… so statistically speaking, shouldn’t about 50% of my songs be about my neighbour?

 Jesus talked a lot about right relationship with God (which is great), but so much of Jesus’s life revolved around caring for the most vulnerable and establishing a Kingdom where everyone — actually everyone — is welcome.
 And tragically, throughout history, the Church has instead earned a reputation for excluding people.